4 Ways to Limit Dog Treats and Say No to Pleading Eyes

 1. Reduce opportunity for begging

-To prevent your dog feeling excluded, once you finish eating or cooking invite your dog back to be with you and dish out plenty of positive attention in the form of pats, cuddles, and play or perhaps reward your dog with some of their daily food portion.
+Once you finish eating or cooking invite your dog back to be with you and dish out plenty of positive attention in the form of pats, cuddles and play or perhaps reward your dog with some of their daily food portion.

 If you are able to remain consistent in implementing these two changes it should only take a week or two for your dog to fully accept and adapt to them.